zubeydesisman/html-fundamentals-text-formatting-lab-seattle-web-102819/README.md

 refreshing the page, we can see that 'Exceptional' is much larger as an `<h1>` heading.

-This page will serve as our about page as well as our homepage, so we would want to include some text on this page introducing the Exceptional Realty company.
+This page will serve as our 'About' page as well as our homepage, so we would want to include some text on this page introducing the Exceptional Realty Group.
 For now, we can put in filler text to help visualize the look of the page.

 ```